Project: Partner Project

 For Leaders

-1. Tap the party icon on map
+1. Tap the party icon on the map

-2. Choose the category of activity
+2. Choose the activity category

 3. Invite friends via app or share sheet

-4. Watch responses roll in
+4. Watch responses come in

 5. Browse with party scores